digint/btrbk/doc/FAQ.md

 --override=snapshot_create=always`.

-Why is it not possible to backup '/' (btrfs root) ?
+Why is "subvolume ." configuration not recommended?
 ---------------------------------------------------

-or in other words: why does this config not work:

-/etc/btrbk/btrbk.conf:
+Referring to a btrbk configuration like this:

     volume /
-      subvolume /
+      subvolume .
         snapshot_name rootfs

-*ERROR: Only relative files allowed for option "subvolume"*.

-### Answer

-btrbk is designed to never alter your source subvolume.
-In the config above, the btrbk snapshots would be created *inside* the source subvolume, altering it.
+Btrbk is designed to operate on the subvolumes *within* a root subvolume.
+In the config above, the btrbk snapshots would be created *inside* the source subvolume, altering it (from user perspective).

-The same applies to **any "btrfs root" mount point** (subvolid=5).
-In the example below, you will **not be able to backup** `/mnt/data` using btrbk:

-/etc/fstab:

-    /dev/sda1  /mnt/data  btrfs  subvolid=5 [...]

-btrbk is designed to operate on the subvolumes *within* `/mnt/data`.
+From btrfs perspective this is not a problem, as the snapshots are separate subvolumes referring to the source subvolume and mapped into the file system tree below the source subvolume.

 The recommended way is to split your data into subvolumes, e.g.:

      # btrfs subvolume create /mnt/data/www